Media Database: The Ultimate Guide

 It works like this:

-When you type in a term, the database searches the text of articles (this requires the tool be integrated with a media monitoring solution).
-It then can identify who is writing about the keyword(s) for specific topics, industries, or even competitors.
-Agility has an integrated monitoring solution that pulls in millions of articles every day – so you’re searching billions of articles.
+When you type in a term, the database searches the text of articles (this requires the tool be integrated with a media monitoring solution) and identifies who is writing about the keyword(s) for specific topics, industries, or even competitors.
+Agility PR Solutions has an integrated monitoring service that pulls in millions of articles every day—so you’re searching billions of articles.

-This easy-to-use, effective, amazingly useful way to search also makes it simple to identify non-traditional journalists – like bloggers or influencers – who may not cover a conventional beat or subject.
+This easy-to-use, effective, amazingly useful way to search also makes it simple to identify non-traditional journalists—like bloggers or social media influencers—who may not cover a conventional beat or subject.